-Megan's specialty is therapeutic riding lessons.
-She is able to relate to a wide range of students from beginners to advanced riders, Her passion however, is working and making connections with riders who live with a disability.
+Megan's love for animals, and especially horses, goes back to when she was a very young age and is reflective in her work as a riding instructor.
+She is able to relate to a wide range of students from beginners to advanced riders, Her passion however, is working and making connections with riders and their horses.

-Megan is very excited to be working with individuals of all abilities, sharing her passion for horses and helping her students succeed with their goals.
+Megan is very excited to be working with riders at all levels, sharing her passion for horses and helping her students succeed with their goals.
 She has an amazing paddock of lesson plans that are very adaptable to the rider, their abilities and their vision.

 Riding Lessons instructor and Horse Trainer